 Sample the Nightlife in Pattaya

 Walking Street has it all, the neon signs, beer bars, go-go clubs, discos and nightclubs.
-For couples, I recommend the live music bars, beer bars with Muay Thai boxing shows, and try one of the larger go-go clubs like Peppermint.
+For couples, I recommend the live music bars, beer bars with Muay Thai boxing shows, and try one of the larger go-go clubs just for the experience.

 Staying in Pattaya

-The price of accommodation in Pattaya is relatively cheap, and the standard quite high.
-The accommodation types are extensive, including hotels, resorts, beach resorts, guest houses, apartments and private houses.
+The price of accommodation in Pattaya is relatively cheap, and the standards are quite high.
+The accommodation types are extensive, including hotels, resorts, beach resorts, guest houses, apartments, and private houses.

-It’s an extremely competitive market, which helps to keeps the prices low, you can pay as little as 200 baht for a room, or thousands of baht for a 5 star hotel or luxury villa.
+It’s an extremely competitive market, which helps to keep the prices low.
+You can pay as little as 200 baht for a room or thousands of baht for a 5-star hotel or luxury villa.

 Family Accommodation in Pattaya

-should I book a hotel room in advance?
+Should I book a hotel room in advance in Pattaya?

 You will get a better deal booking a few weeks in advance, no matter what time of year.
-During the busiest period of the year (November to February) booking well in advance is the only way to guarantee getting a room at your first choice hotel.
+During the busiest period of the year (November to February), booking well in advance is recommended if you want to get a room at your first-choice hotel.

 When is the best time to visit Pattaya?

-Dry season, November through to May is the best time to visit Pattaya if you want good weather.
-The coolest – most pleasant period is November to March, when temperatures average around 26 – 27 Celsius.
+The dry season, November through to May, is the best time to visit Pattaya if you want good weather.
+The coolest—most pleasant period is November to March when temperatures average around 26 – 27 Celsius.

 Read more about high and low seasons in Pattaya